 What can you accomplish in 3 hours?
-How about saving the lives of your First Responders.
-Are their members in your work place that are suffering silently?
+How about saving the lives of your First Responders, those in Emergency Services and our Military.
+Are their members in your workplace that are suffering silently?
 Help your employees by identifying the potential signs and symptoms of PTSD.
 Choose a preventive approach for the sake of your employees and their families.

 "Call For BackUp" is your front line defense to combat the long term effects in a line of work that can cause mental/emotional stress disorders.

 Jennifer shares the steps it took for her to never throw in the towel, persevere despite social stigma and fight to overcome self-defeating behaviors...

 Participants, will learn from Jennifer's personal experience with EMDR, therapy, medication, self-help practices and some techniques she's developed, how to move forward in a positive direction.